rafaelasas/techtextil-case-study/README.md

 - This points to an opportunity for international outreach and marketing.

 # 3️⃣ Demographic Question Breakdown
 Each demographic question was analyzed individually.
-Charts were adapted for readability — horizontal layout was used when responses were long or numerous.
+Charts were adapted for readability and horizontal layout was used when responses were long or numerous.

 - **Q1: First-time attendance**

 ~80% of attendees are returning participants, indicating strong event loyalty.

 - **Q2: Job function**

 Most common roles: CEO/COO/Owner, Sales, and R&D Engineer.
 Suggests a mix of decision-makers and technical professionals.